tubixpvp/alternativa-editor-mod/readme.md

 - **Other quality-of-life features** - editor has many little but significant features.
 For example: saves recent libraries paths; shows information about selected prop.

 ## Notice
 This editor still doesn't support all features that were in the original Editor, and may have some bugs.
-It mainly caused by 3D engine upgrade.
+It is mainly caused by 3D engine upgrade.

 The editor itself was originally created by [AlternativaGames](https://github.com/AlternativaPlatform) and the sources are not officialy public, so use the code only in educational purposes; commercial use is not recommended.